aplr/lacuna/README.md

 | `lacuna.subscription.<name>.topic`    | The name of the topic to subscribe to.                                             | Yes      |
 | `lacuna.subscription.<name>.endpoint` | The endpoint to send messages to.                                                  | Yes      |
 | `lacuna.subscription.<name>.deadline` | The number of seconds to wait for an acknowledgement before resending the message. | No       |

+## Acknowledgements

+Lacuna's label-based configuration is inspired by [Ofelia](https://github.com/mcuadros/ofelia), a job scheduler for docker containers.